-- 1.2.1 Loading and unloading operations shall be planned and executed according to the applicable clauses of ISO 19901-6:2009 or ISO 29400, as applicable. - 1.2.2 Tasneef "Rules for the classification of ships" or other Rules are applicable for specific aspects. - 1.2.3 Other applicable standards and codes may be accepted provided that their safety level is proven to be equivalent to the standards quoted in the previous paragraphs.
-In any case their application must be submitted to Tasneef for approval. - 1.2.4 Compliance with these Rules is apart from and does not exempt from the obligation of fulfilling the applicable laws, rules and requirements, possibly different and/or more stringent than those issued by Tasneef of the Administration of the country whose flag the vessel is flying, and possible different provisions.
+1.2.1 Loading and unloading operations shall be planned and executed according to the applicable clauses of ISO 19901-6:2009 or ISO 29400, as applicable.

+1.2.2 Tasneef "Rules for the classification of ships" or other Rules are applicable for specific aspects.

+1.2.3 Other applicable standards and codes may be accepted provided that their safety level is proven to be equivalent to the standards quoted in previous paragraphs.
+In any the case their application must be submitted to Tasneef for approval.

+1.2.4 Compliance with these Rules is apart from and does not exempt from the obligation of laws, rules and fulfilling the applicable requirements, possibly different and/or those issued more stringent than by Tasneef, of the Administration of the country whose flag the vessel is flying, and possible different provisions.